Average moving costs in NYC

 While most people think their moving costs are confined to moving day, the process begins well before that.

 Everyone’s move is different, with its own challenges and its own needs.
 If you’re taking the stress free option and booking a professional, you can find charges ranging from dirt cheap to over the top.
-While the cost of a mover that’s properly insured and offering a fixed flat rate may be higher than an unknown operator with a questionable quoting system, if anything goes wrong you’ll have peace of mind that you are protected and any mishaps will be handled by your movers.
+While the cost of a mover that’s properly insured and offering a fixed flat fee may be higher than an unknown operator with a questionable quoting system, if anything goes wrong you’ll have peace of mind that you are protected and any mishaps will be handled by your movers.

 The big question is what’s a reasonable cost to expect in New York city?
 We step out the details to give you a reliable indicator.

 Please keep in mind, these are not set prices as the cost of your move is dependent on factors including the day, time, month, distance, number of items, special items and handling challenges.
 Your price is subject to your own needs and so many factors, the estimates below should be seen as a guide instead of fixed price guarantees.
-Piece of Cake Moving & Storage is committed to affordable, flat rate pricing and reserves the right to quote your move independently.
+Piece of Cake Moving & Storage is committed to affordable, flat fee pricing and reserves the right to quote your move independently.

 1. Living lean